ohlol/minuswell/README.md

 Application Options:
   -c=         path to config file
+      --config-dir= parse config files in dir
   -o=         which output to use
 ```

 You must specify both config and output.
 To send to multiple outputs, simply add more `-o` options to the args.

+If you'd like to have minuswell parse multiple config files, it can do that too.
+Just use `--config-dir=path/to/dir`.

 ## Supported outputs